-Biguanides, derived from guanidine extracted from Galega officinalis, have been used for centuries for their antidiabetic properties [10].
-Among them, metformin (1,1-dimethylbiguanide) has become the gold standard treatment for type 2 diabetes due to its efficacy and relative safety [11, 12].
+Biguanides, derived from guanidine extracted from Galega officinalis, have been used for centuries for their antidiabetic properties [12].
+Among them, metformin (1,1-dimethylbiguanide) has become the gold standard treatment for type 2 diabetes due to its efficacy and relative safety [13, 14].
 Its mechanism of action involves multiple pathways.
 Metformin enters cells via organic cation transporters (hOCT1) and, in high concentrations in the intestine, inhibits complex I of the mitochondrial respiratory chain.
-This promotes increased anaerobic glycolysis, lactate production, and glucose utilization [13].
-In the liver, metformin reduces gluconeogenesis and glycogenolysis by inhibiting AMPK and glycerol-3phosphate dehydrogenase.
-It also alters hepatic redox states, thereby lowering ATP levels and slowing the conversion of lactate into glucose [14].
-In peripheral tissues, it enhances glucose utilization, improves insulin sensitivity, and reduces intestinal glucose absorption [15].
+This inhibition enhances anaerobic glycolysis, lactate production, and glucose utilization [15].
+In the liver, metformin reduces gluconeogenesis and glycogenolysis by inhibiting AMPK and glycerol-3-phosphate dehydrogenase.
+It also alters hepatic redox states, thereby lowering ATP levels and slowing the conversion of lactate into glucose [16].
+In peripheral tissues, it enhances glucose utilization, improves insulin sensitivity, and reduces intestinal glucose absorption [17].

-Beyond its central role in diabetes management, metformin has diverse therapeutic applications.
-It lowers the risk of cardiovascular complications, helps manage metabolic diseases like non-alcoholic fatty liver disease (NAFLD) and obesity, and has a neutral or favorable effect on body weight [16].
-It is also being explored for neurodegenerative diseases, such as Alzheimer's and Parkinson's, where it modulates metabolic pathways and slows aging processes [17].
-In oncology, innovative derivatives like AUTAC-Biguanides and Biguanide-PROTACs target mitochondria for their antiproliferative properties [17].
-However, the use of metformin can be associated with adverse effects, including gastrointestinal disturbances, vitamin B12 deficiency, and, rarely, lactic acidosis, particularly in patients with renal impairment [18].
+Beyond its primary role in diabetes management, metformin has diverse therapeutic applications.
+It lowers the risk of cardiovascular complications, helps manage metabolic diseases like non-alcoholic fatty liver disease (NAFLD) and obesity, and has a neutral or favorable effect on body weight [18].
+It is also being explored for neurodegenerative diseases, such as Alzheimer's and Parkinson's, where it modulates metabolic pathways and slows aging processes [19].
+In oncology, innovative derivatives like AUTAC-Biguanides and Biguanide-PROTACs target mitochondria for their antiproliferative properties [20].
+However, the use of metformin can be associated with adverse effects, including gastrointestinal disturbances, vitamin B12 deficiency, and, rarely, lactic acidosis, particularly in patients with renal impairment [21].
 These characteristics make metformin a versatile drug, with impacts extending far beyond the simple regulation of blood glucose.